** Lendinvest review updated November 5th, 2020 **

 For those looking for more hands-off investing, the auto-investment and reinvestment tool works well.
 You are able to set investment criteria including maximum amounts, maximum loan-to-values and tranches.
 Auto-reinvest triggers at £1 so lenders’ who receive smaller interest repayments will be happy their money isn’t sitting idle.

-I love Lendinvest’s philosophy towards transparency.
-They publish yearly company financials, loan and default statistics and even their entire loan book.
+I love Lendinvest’s philosophy toward transparency.
+They publish yearly company financials, loan and default statistics, and even their entire loan book.
+Once you open an account, you can download the entire loan book which shows the spread between what the interest rate the lender receives and what interest rate the borrower is paying.
 This shows me Lendinvest has nothing to hide and I think some peer to peer companies could learn a thing a two here.

 No Secondary Market to Buy And Sell Loans